Top 10 pubs with best drinks in Chicago

 Bangers & Lace are also known for the best Kraft beer from around the world, secretly brewed sausages and authentic hospitality.

 The name speaks for itself: Sausages & Brussels Lace (an intricate pattern of remnants of beer foam that appears on the mug walls, proving the high quality of the drink).

 8. Best Intentions

-When brothers Chris and Calvin Marty tried to breathe life into the Marble Bar that lost its popularity, no one thought this once self-proclaimed "trendy cocktail bar" would become one of Logan Square's most popular establishments, Chicago's greenest neighborhood.
+When brothers Chris and Calvin Marty tried to breathe life into the Marble Bar that lost its popularity, no one thought this once self-proclaimed "trendy cocktail bar" would become one of Logan Square's most popular establishments, Chicago's greenest neighbourhood.

-One glance at the pub's range of drinks makes your eyes sparkle.
+One glance at the pub's range of best drinks in Chicago makes your eyes sparkle.
 In addition to the usual beer, guests are offered more than a dozen kinds of mescal, several dozen bourbon varieties, rye whiskey, and gin and rum.
 But we recommend that you pay attention to drinks of Canadian origin.
 Why not travel around the Maple Leaf Country without crossing the US border?
 There are only five kinds of Canadian alcohol on the menu, but they can all take you on an exciting journey.

 7. Carol's Pub

 The beloved by all midnighters Carol's Pub is back after a two-year break!
 Being the most famous and cheapest pub in the Uptown area, the establishment did not sacrifice its reputation and regular guests to win the luxury ratings.
 Carol's Pub is one of the best places for cheap drinks in Chicago.
 Everything remained as it was during the golden '70s: cold beer on draft and in bottles, scotch, one and a half dozen kinds of American and Irish whiskey and shots giving Japan's atmosphere.